hungvoct/Articulated-Arm-with-MATLAB/README.md

-# Articulated-Arm-with-MATLAB
-Simulating a Yaskawa GP7 Articulated Arm with MATLAB
+# Simulating a Yaskawa GP7 Articulated Arm with MATLAB

+## Overview
+This project provides a comprehensive simulation of a Yaskawa GP7 articulated robotic arm using MATLAB.
+It demonstrates forward/inverse kinematics and trajectory planning, serving as an educational tool for robotics and control engineering courses.

+## Key Features
+- **Forward Kinematics**: Compute end-effector pose from joint angles.
+- **Inverse Kinematics**: Solve joint angles for a given end-effector position.
+- **Trajectory Planning**: Generate smooth paths using Linear Segments with Parabolic Blends (LSPB).
+- **Visualization**: 3D rendering of robot motion in real time.
+- **Modular Design**: Easily extendable functions for custom robots.